genesiscloud/genesis-cloud-inference-articles/art02.md

 * Language: C++ / Java
 * Compute Platform: CUDA 11.3

-The URL references to the distribution files fpr the selected configuration will be presented.
+The URL references to the distribution files for the selected configuration will be presented.
-Select the refeence labeled "Download here (cxx11 ABI)"; at the time of writing of this article it was:
+Select the reference labeled "Download here (cxx11 ABI)"; at the time of writing of this article it was:

 ```